Stephen A. Radin

 Stephen Radin

-Stephen A. Radin is a partner in Weil’s Securities Litigation practice group.
-Steve has litigated, counseled, written, and lectured for over 40 years on corporate governance subjects, including the business judgment rule, fiduciary duties of corporate directors and officers, stockholder derivative and class action litigation, controlling stockholder and going-private transactions, appraisal, board and special committee investigations and responses to stockholder demands, federal securities laws, disclosure requirements, stockholder books and records demands, and indemnification and insurance of corporate directors and officers.
+Stephen A. Radin retired from the partnership in 2024, after serving for more than 40 years in Weil’s Securities Litigation practice group.
+Steve has litigated, counseled, written, and lectured on corporate governance subjects, including the business judgment rule, fiduciary duties of corporate directors and officers, stockholder derivative and class action litigation, controlling stockholder and going-private transactions, appraisal, board and special committee investigations and responses to stockholder demands, federal securities laws, disclosure requirements, stockholder books and records demands, and indemnification and insurance of corporate directors and officers.

 Steve is the author of The Business Judgment Rule: Fiduciary Duties of Corporate Directors, a four-volume, 6,000-page treatise that has been cited in over 100 judicial decisions, for which Steve received a Burton Award for Legal Achievement in 2011, given to lawyers who exhibit excellence in legal writing, in the category “Best Authoritative Book By A Partner In A Law Firm” at a ceremony in the Great Hall of the Library of Congress.
 This is one of three Burton Awards for Legal Achievement awarded to Steve, the first coming in 2005 for The New Stage of Corporate Governance Litigation: Section 220 Demands, published in the Cardozo Law Review, 26 Cardozo L. Rev. 1595 (2005), and described as “an excellent discussion and analysis” of Section 220 jurisprudence by the Delaware Supreme Court in Seinfeld v.
 Verizon Communications, Inc., 909 A.2d 117, 120 n.12 (2006).
 Steve’s third and most recent Burton Award came in 2018 for an article entitled Fiduciary Duties of Corporate Directors in Uncertain Times commissioned by Columbia Law School’s Millstein Center for Global Markets and Corporate Ownership at the request of participants in the Center’s General Counsel Corporate Governance Summit.